strategineer/personal-website/content/blog/2025-01-23/index.md

 ### Quick Insert gives you instant access to everything in your game

-Hitting control and space bar to get instant drag-and-drop access to everything in your game including things like characters, tokens, items, NPCs, skills, etc. is a godsend.
+Hitting  Ctrl + Spacebar to get instant drag-and-drop access to everything in your game including things like characters, tokens, items, NPCs, skills, etc. is a godsend.

 This module facilitates character creation, inventory management and GMing generally to such an extent that I would never use Foundry without it.

-### Dice Tray gives you easily rollable dice when you need them
+### Dice Tray provides an an accessible and easy-to-use UI to roll dice

 Dice Tray provides an accessible and easy to use UI for you and your players to roll dice.